sseun43/Elium-calculator/README.md

 # CLEANCALC*

-The first series of the javascript calculator apps, showing the pure functions that will power the whole application throughout the developmental stages.
+The second iteration now includes the Calc object, which would be the foundation for our code